flynfish/home-theater/README.md

-# home_theater
-Information for home theater builders
+# The collaborative guide to building a home theater!